Minimalist Experiments for Midlife: Simple Shifts That Create Space

 Hand-washing dishes

-I’ve always preferred washing dishes by hand – I see this as an intentional closing of a meal in this way.
+I’ve always preferred washing dishes by hand; I see this as an intentional closing of a meal in this way.

 Kitchen Gadgets

 The truth is that when it comes to cooking, simple is almost always better.
-We own a frying pan, a small saucepan with a lid and a saute pan with a lid.
+We own a frying pan, a small saucepan with a lid, and a sauté pan with a lid.
 A 2-in-1 food processor and blender, a kettle and a milk frother jug, a microwave and an air fryer mini-oven – that’s it.

 A Simplified Meal Plan